junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "Please feel at home," the man tells them gently before leaving.
 "The feast will begin in no time."

 They are seated about midway down the extremely long table that takes up the entire grand hall, so long that one end can't possibly see or hear the other.
-Not even *Game of Throne* has anything remotely close to this level of grandeur.
+Not even *Game of Thrones* has anything remotely close to this level of grandeur.
 The impressive table is covered with food of all kinds, plates decorated with extravagant shiny golden trim.
 Fruits and nuts are placed between meats, alongside breads and pastries.
-Some meat plates are still recognizable by their shape -- heads of swine, body of swan, full of lamb, duck, fish -- many of them are still so vividly preserving their shape of living, it almost looks like their eyes are glaring at the guests with reproach.
-Dean shifts in his seat uneasily, meeting the dead gaze of the roasted swine head in the plate right in front of him, and has to reach out to turn its direction after ten minutes.
+Some meat plates are still recognizable by their shape -- heads of swine, bodies of swan, full of lamb, duck, fish -- many of them are still so vividly preserving their shape of living, it almost looks like their eyes are glaring at the guests with reproach.
+Dean shifts in his seat uneasily, meeting the dead gaze of the roasted swine head on the plate right in front of him, and has to reach out to turn its direction after ten minutes.

 The hall is packed with guests.
 It turns out they are not the most exotic-looking people here.
 Dean's eyes jump from one to another, near overwhelmed.
 He nudges Cas, having to distract himself with something.
 "Alright, spill.
 What's wrong?
 I know that poop face, that's the 'something's wrong and I don't know what to do so I might do something reckless' face."